-Students should consult the school's Web site at design.asu.edu [2] for general information about the programs and admission procedures.
+Students should consult the school's Web site at

+http://design.asu.edu/sala/index.shtml [3] for general information about the programs and admission procedures.
 In addition, a graduate coordinator is available for professional advising.
-For more information, call 480/965-3536, or send e-mail to design.advising@asu.edu [3].
-For information about the undergraduate program and for undergraduate advising, send e-mail to design.advising@asu.edu [3].
+For more information, call 480-965-3536 or send an e-mail to sala.grad@asu.edu [4].
+For information about the undergraduate program and for undergraduate advising, send an e-mail to design.advising@asu.edu [4].